ParadoxLeon/CS2-Translator/README.md

 - ~~Dark Mode~~
 - ~~Remove or~~ reimplement telnet (if possible)
 - ~~Change the default location to fit CS2~~
-- Change the README to fit the "new" application
+- ~~Change the README to fit the "new" application~~
 - maybe change translation api to use DeepL instead of google
 - ~~Change some strings to fit CS2~~
 - maybe add language detection
 - ~~change namespace to CsTranslator~~
 - ~~remove every CS:GO reverence~~
+- remove the date and time stamps

 # CS2-Translator
 Easy to use, single-file CS2 chat translation tool.